 - Thoracic spinal cord injuries usually result in damage to your upper chest, abdomen, and mid-back.

 Doctors will determine how to best prescribe your treatment based on where your injury manifests and whether you are suffering from a complete or incomplete injury.

 How Do You Prove Medical Negligence in Missouri?

 Under Missouri state law, you have the right to collect compensation for your damages that you suffered in an accident that someone else’s negligence or recklessness caused.
 Many different acts of negligence can contribute to spinal cord injury, from car accidents to slips and falls and medical malpractice.
 However, you will need to prove that the at-fault parties committed an act of negligence to receive complication.

 To prove negligence in a spinal cord injury case, you and your malpractice attorney will need to establish four elements in Missouri civil court.

-- First, you will need to prove that the person or entity responsible for your injury owed you a duty of care.
+- First, you will need to prove that the person or entity responsible for your serious injury owed you a duty of care.
 For example, your surgeon has a duty to uphold a certain standard of care while treating you, and your boss has a responsibility to maintain a safe working environment.